Labour shadow education minister proposes the censorship of anonymous social media accounts

 At the moment Information Commissioner's Office has responsibility for data protection and privacy; Ofcom censors internet TV; the Advertising Standards Authority censors adverts; and the BBFC censors adult porn.

 by consultancy Communications Chambers, Sky's Adam Kinsley said that websites and internet providers are making decisions but in a non structured way.
 Speaking about the current state of internet regulation, Kinsley said:

 Companies are already policing their own platforms.
 There is no accountability of what they are doing and how they are doing it.
 The only bit of transparency is when they decide to do it on a global basis and at a time of their

+choosing.
 Policy makers need to understand what is happening, and at the moment they don't have that.

 The 13-strong House of Lords committee, chaired by Lord Gilbert of Panteg, launched an inquiry earlier this year to explore how the

 censorship of the internet should be improved.
 The committee will consider whether there is a need for new laws to govern internet companies.
 This inquiry will consider whether websites are sufficiently accountable and transparent, and whether they have

 The committee is hearing evidence from April to September 2018 and will launch a report at the end of the year.